Great Falls (Connecticut River)

-There was a covered railroad bridge just upriver of the toll bridge, visible in the second and third images at the right.
+There was a covered railroad bridge across the gorge just upriver of the toll bridge, visible in the second and third images at the right.
 This bridge was built for the Cheshire Railroad a few months after the completion of the railroad between Fitchburg and Bellows Falls in 1849.
-The covered railroad bridge was replaced by an uncovered stone arch bridge in 1899 which still stands, and parts of it are visible behind the Vilas Bridge in the fourth image at the right.
+The covered railroad bridge was judged to be unsafe and was replaced by an uncovered stone arch bridge in 1899 which still stands (see the fifth image at the right).
+There were also a series of railroad bridges upriver from the gorge, near the dam, for a different railroad line: a covered bridge in 1851, an iron lattice bridge in 1882, and the current steel girder bridge in 1912.

 There were major spring log drives on the Connecticut River from 1869 to 1915, with smaller drives through 1919.
 Some of the logs were pulled out of the river above the dam and the falls, and used in local paper mills, but some were sent over the dam and down the falls, with men in the gorge guiding the logs.
 Most of the logs were sent to sawmills near Holyoke, Massachusetts.
 Logs were stored in coves along the river, including Albees Cove just upriver of Bellows Falls.
 Stone piers were built at intervals around these coves, which were used to anchor long logs that were chained between the piers just before the log drive.
 The tops of those piers were later removed, but the shortened pillars of stone can still be seen at low water.

 Two people are known to have traversed the falls and survived.
 The first was an "Indian woman" (before 1781, when it was reported) who made the trip lying down in a canoe.
 She had been attempting to cross the river above the falls but was pulled into the falls by the current.
 The second was Captain Paul Boyton, who passed through the falls in a rubber floating suit on October 30, 1879, with about 2,000 spectators. "[Boyton] said the water bore him down with a terrible weight to the bottom of the channel and for a few moments he confidently expected it would hold him there to his death."

 There are two groups of petroglyphs on the Vermont side of the falls, called the Bellows Falls Petroglyph Site, just downstream of the Vilas Bridge.
 Depending on the height and density of the riverbank vegetation, and the river level, the petroglyphs may be visible through binoculars from near the eastern end of Bridge Street in Bellows Falls, without climbing down the steep bank.